Business Services, Recreation and Entertainment

 The UM School of Business Administration significantly advanced in U.S. News & World Report’s latest annual ranking of nearly 1,800 undergraduate business programs in the nation.
 The recognition places Ole Miss squarely in the top percentage of prestigious four-year institutions, including University of Pennsylvania, Massachusetts Institute of Technology, University of California at Berkeley, and Harvard, Stanford, Northwestern, Dartmouth, Columbia and Yale universities.

-The NCPA maintains basic and applied research programs in many areas of physical acoustics; provides coordination of major, multi-university research programs in the United States; serves as an advocate for physical acoustics to federal agencies and other organizations; provides significant educational opportunities for students and postdocs; and provides direct research assistance to investigators throughout the world.
+The National Center for Physical Acoustics (NCPA) maintains basic and applied research programs in many areas of physical acoustics.
+The center provides coordination of major, multi-university research programs in the United States.

-The oldest engineering school in the state, the Ole Miss School of Engineering is preparing students and supporting researchers in each of its six departments: chemical engineering, civil engineering, computer and information science, electrical engineering, geology/geological engineering and mechanical engineering.
+The Ole Miss School of Engineering is the oldest engineering school in the state.
+The school is preparing students and supporting researchers in each of its six departments:

 The University of Mississippi has a robust patent portfolio and has linked with companies to commercialize products in healthcare, IT, sensor/security, and other fields.